just-the-docs/just-the-docs/peopleops/SETTING_UP.md

   - A quiet, hopefully cool, room to work from with a stable internet connection.
 When you `ping 8.8.8.8` you should get no dropped packets or numbers over 100ms.

+### Chrome Extension Suggestions

+The following are extensions that our team has found useful to add to Chrome:

+TODO
+{: .label .label-yellow } fill in